Great Expectations from God | Biblical Expectations Are Keys to His Blessings

 Romans 3:3-4a For what if some did not believe? shall their unbelief make the faith of God without effect?
 God forbid: yea, let God be true, but every man a liar.

 - •• My paraphrase: “Let God be true, but every man[’s contrary experience] a liar.”
 If your experience is not consistent with God’s promises in the Bible, don’t lower your faith to line up with man’s faulty experiences.
 No!
-Rather, let God’s word raise your expectations to line up with the truths of the Scriptures.
+Rather, let God’s word raise your expectations from God to line up with the truths of the Scriptures.
+That is, biblical expectations will stir faith in your heart to receive from God.

 • Souls Saved —

 - •• Are we currently seeing many souls saved here in Springfield? in Oregon? in America?
-Sadly, no. But rather than just adjusting our faith downwards to expect minimal results, let’s increase our expectations.
+Sadly, no. But rather than just adjusting our faith downwards to expect minimal results, let’s determine to expect more souls coming to Jesus the Savior.

 Romans 10:1-2 Brothers and sisters, my heart’s desire and prayer to God for the Israelites is that they may be saved.
 For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.

 - •• It’s good to pray specifically for people to be saved.
+It is a bedrock truth of Scripture that God answers prayer!
 The apostle Paul in his prayers targeted his fellow Israelites for salvation.
 I encourage you to think of family members, relatives, friends, coworkers who don’t know the Lord.
 Specifically pray for their salvation, as the apostle Paul did in his day.

 - •• In addition to targeting individuals in prayer to be saved, be open to the sovereign leading of the Holy Spirit to those whose hearts He has prepared.
 Be open, as Philip was (see below), to be led by the Spirit to a hungry soul.